obinna-obika-devops/cloud-platform-engineering/README.md

 <img src="https://img.shields.io/badge/Security-Policy--as--Code-blue" alt="Security">
 </p>

-A recruiter-grade reference implementation of an internal developer platform on AWS EKS.
+A production-style reference implementation of an internal developer platform on AWS EKS.
 The platform turns infrastructure and Kubernetes primitives into a safe self-service path for application teams while enforcing reliability, security, observability, and operational standards.

 ## Architecture